 - Cigarette smoking is the number one risk factor for lung cancer.
 Other forms of tobacco use (cigar, pipe, etc.) also increase risks for developing the disease.
 Quitting smoking at any age can lower the risk of lung cancer.
 For help quitting, visit smokefree.gov, call (800) QUIT-NOW (784-8669), or text “QUIT” to 47848 from your cell phone.

 - The second leading cause of lung cancer is radon, a naturally occurring gas that comes from rocks and dirt and can get trapped in houses and buildings.
 Get your home tested for radon.

-- Additional risk factors include: occupational and environmental exposure to secondhand smoke, asbestos, organic chemicals, radiation, and air pollution.
+- Additional risk factors include: environmental exposure to secondhand smoke, asbestos, organic chemicals, radiation, and air pollution.

 Signs and symptoms

 Symptoms of lung cancer may include: persistent cough, blood in sputum, chest pain, change in voice, and recurrent respiratory infections.